 The United States Coast Guard has established a universal system of numerically recognizing vessels by using a hull identification number or "HIN."
 This number identifies your Regal yachts' model, hull number, month and year of manufacture.
-The the transom vertical surface.
+The HIN is normally found on your boat's transom, on the starboard side, just below the rub rail on the transom vertical surface.
 The HIN is stamped on a plate and reinforced with a special adhesive.
 The HIN domestically uses 12 alpha or numeric characters.
+Note CE HIN's display 15 digits.